pdtournament/pdtournament/README.md

 Submission rules:
 * One submission per person.
-* Your submission must be a Haskell (.hs) file that imports `Tournament.hs` and `Bot.hs`, and contains a function of type `Bot` as defined in `Tournament.hs`.
+* Your submission must be a Haskell (.hs) file that imports `Tournament.hs` and `Bot.hs` and contains a function of type `Bot`, as defined in `Tournament.hs`.
 See the tutorial section below for more details.
 * On each turn, the bot must output either `Cooperate` or `Defect` within 5 seconds, otherwise `Defect` will be automatically chosen.
 Throwing an Exception (for any reason) will also be treated as a `Defect`.
-* Each bot will play one match against all other bots and against itself, where a match consists of 100 rounds of the prisoner's dilemma.
-The winner of the tournament is the bot with the highest combined score from all matches (the payoff matrix is shown below).
+* The tournament will be round-robin elimination: Each bot will play one match against all other bots, where a match consists of 100 rounds of the prisoner's dilemma.
+At the end of the round-robin round, the lower-scoring half of the tournament pool will be eliminated.
+This process will be repeated until only one bot remains, or there is a tie.
+The whole tournament will be run 1000 times, and the bot that places first most frequently will be declated the overall winner.
+The payoff matrix is shown below.
 * You can import and use anything from the Haskell 2010 standard libraries (i.e. [base](http://hackage.haskell.org/package/base)) with the exception of the unsafe modules and the FFI.
 You are also encouraged to use the functions and example bots in `Tournaments.hs` and `Bots.hs` as building blocks.
-* If multiple people submit identical bots, only one copy of the bot will be entered into the tournament, and all of the submitters will be credited as its creator.
 * Your submission file may include separate helper functions or any other style of code organization you desire (including helper functions representing other kinds of bots), as long as I can find the bot you want to enter in the